tribblix/build/patches/openjdk20/README.txt

 This is originally derived from the pkgsrc-joyent set for openjdk11, considerably modified.
 Cut from the jdk15 patches as of jdk15+32.

-See also README-zero.txt for patches to build a project zero variant.
+See also README-zero.txt for note on a project zero variant.

 JDK 20 now that jdk19 has been forked off.

-20+15
+20+15, 20+16

 Trivial patch noise